 |Science, Technology, Engineering and Mathematics

 - Demonstrate empathy and inquisitive dispositions that will drive innovation and address real world issues.

 - Have a keen interest in Coding, Makers Movement, Robotics, Videography or Photography.

 - Have actively participated in Coding, Makers Movement, Robotics, Videography or Photography related competitions or CC

 Please note that meeting all the criteria does not guarantee the student will be shortlisted/given an offer.

 Applicants will be shortlisted based on:

-- International Students may apply but must take part in and fulfil the requirements of the Admissions Exercise for International Students (AEIS) test before you can be considered for DSA allocation.
+- International Students may apply but must take part in and fulfil the requirements of the Admissions Exercise for International Students (AEIS) test to be successful in DSA.

 Centralised DSA-Sec Application Process

 Application for DSA-Sec can be submitted through the online DSA-Sec Portal.
 The application is free-of-charge and will be open from 4 May 2023, 11am to 31 May 2023, 3pm.
 For more details, please refer to MOE website – www.moe.gov.sg/dsa-sec.